mpradesgit/netcore-refactor/README.md

 - Availability drops to 0 after the expiration date
 - The Availability of an allocation is never more than 20
-- For ìVacationî allocations, once the expiration date has passed, availability is not set to 0 but decreases by 0.1 day
+- For ‚ÄúVacation‚Äù allocations, once the expiration date has passed, availability is not set to 0 but decreases by 0.1 day
 - "HomeWork" allocations actually decrease by 0.1 in Availability on each update.
 - The Availability of an allocation is never negative
 - "Sickness" never has to be expired or increases in Availability